phylum-dev/cli/docs/command_line_tool/phylum_package.md

 `--filter`
 &emsp; Provide a filter used to limit the issues displayed

-EXAMPLES
-# Show only issues with severity of at least 'high'
-    --filter=high

-# Show issues with severity of 'critical' in the 'author'
-and 'engineering' domains
-    --filter=crit,aut,eng

 `-j`, `--json`
 &emsp; Produce output in json format (default: false)